GrayedFox/multidict/README.md

 ### How It Works: Spell Checking Language Preference

-The extension will detect which language is being used inside editable elements on the page and try to match that to one of your supported languages.
+The extension will detect which language is being used inside textareas on the page and try to match that to one of your supported languages.
 If it can't find a match or cannot reliably detect the language it will default to your primary preferred language.

 Let's take a look at a slightly complex example and go through it step by step: